nginx-proxy/nginx-proxy/README.md

 #### How SSL Support Works

-The SSL cipher configuration is based on [mozilla nginx intermediate profile](https://wiki.mozilla.org/Security/Server_Side_TLS#Nginx) which should provide compatibility with clients back to Firefox 1, Chrome 1, IE 7, Opera 5, Safari 1, Windows XP IE8, Android 2.3, Java 7.
+The default SSL cipher configuration is based on [Mozilla intermediate profile](https://wiki.mozilla.org/Security/Server_Side_TLS) which should provide compatibility with clients back to Firefox 1, Chrome 1, IE 7, Opera 5, Safari 1, Windows XP IE8, Android 2.3, Java 7.
 The configuration also enables HSTS, and SSL session caches.

+You can also select the "Modern" or "Old" cipher suites described in Mozilla's wiki by setting the env var `DEFAULT_CIPHER_SUITE` (e.g `DEFAULT_CIPHER_SUITE=Modern`) on the nginx-proxy container.

 The behavior for the proxy when port 80 and 443 are exposed is as follows: